 When assets are leased out under a finance lease, the present value of the minimum lease payments is recognised as a receivable.
-The difference between the gross receivable and the present value of the receivable is recognised as unearned finance income.
-Lease income is recognised over the term of the lease using the net investment method before tax, which reflects a constant periodic rate of return.
+The difference between the gross receivable and the present value of the receivable is recognised as unearned finance meaning the net uncertained the present value of the lease map; the net uncertained method before tax, which reflects a constant yearic rate of return.